 While we don’t think that people who report criminal behavior are rats, we do know that the IRS generally won’t take information covered by the attorney – client privilege.
 Unfortunately, there is no similar privilege between accountants and clients.
 The courts also take the position that lawyers who prepare and sign returns are acting as preparers and can be forced to testify against their own clients.

 Under the IRS whistleblower program, people with inside knowledge of tax cheats can receive large cash rewards.
 The amount of the award is based on how much the government collects.

 Of particular concern to Americans living in Australia or Australians living in the United States are superannuation accounts.
 The Australian Taxation Office provides special tax treatment to Australian self-managed superannuation funds (SMSF) but the IRS does not.
 Under the Internal Revenue Code, income from SMSFs is taxable as ordinary income.

 FATCA and America’s unique offshore reporting rules have certainly created a tremendous amount of confusion.
 That doesn’t let taxpayers off the hook, however.

 If you have knowledge of an unreported foreign account or foreign income, give us a call.
 Are services are confidential and protected by the attorney – client privilege.
-Whistleblowers anywhere in the world are eligible for rewards, even if they are not a U.S. citizen. valuable worldwide and in many instances can be offered on a flat fee basis.
+Whistleblowers anywhere in the world are eligible for rewards, even if they are not a U.S. citizen.
+Are services are offered on a contingent fee basis meaning you don’t owe us anything unless we collect money on your behalf.
 Our initial consultations are free and without obligation.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 223-0464.
+IRS whistleblower claims accepted worldwide.